j-furtado/tech_challenge_1/Question_1/Solution_1/README.md

 terraform init
 ```

 Test your configuration before deploying it.
-It will ask for the user you want to set as the owner of the resource.
-This is a work around since my account doesn't have AD configured:
+Don't forget to pass it the credentials file:

 ```powershell
 terraform plan -var-file=<credentials_file>